-- a. determine, in consultation with the Provost for Academic Affairs and the appropriate Dean, when faculty members are eligible to apply for third-year review, tenure review, and promotion (see Sections 2.6.1, 2.6.3 and 2.7.1); - b. carry out all reviews according to the process and procedures described in Sections 2.5, 2.6, and 2.7; - review and recommend changes in the criteria for evaluating both the professional performance and the institutional needs governing reviews, tenure, and promotion to the Faculty Handbook and Elections Committee; - d. develop and follow a process of faculty review that is humane and practical and which promotes faculty development and growth; - e. advise the president on cases of suspension of faculty in accordance with procedures in Section 2.13.6.5; - f. communicate with the appropriate faculty committees as deemed necessary; and - g. initiate whatever action is necessary to fulfill its duties and responsibilities.
+- a. receive data related to questions of rank, promotion, and tenure in order to assist the Provost, in consultation with the associate provost and academic dean and the appropriate department chair, in determining when faculty members are eligible to apply for third-year review, tenure review, and promotion (see Sections 2.6.1, 2.6.3 and 2.7.1) - b. carry out all reviews according to the process and procedures described in Sections 2.5, 2.6, and 2.7; - c. review and recommend changes in the criteria for evaluating both the professional performance and the institutional needs governing reviews, tenure, and promotion to the Faculty Handbook and Elections Committee; - d. develop and follow a process of faculty review that is humane and practical and which promotes faculty development and growth; - e. advise the President on cases of suspension of faculty in accordance with procedures in Section 2.13.6.5; - f. communicate with the appropriate faculty committees as deemed necessary; and - g. initiate whatever action is necessary to fulfill its duties and responsibilities.